Analyze an HTML file (default JSON output)

 API Reference

 Speakable processes HTML through a modular pipeline: parse → extract → model → render.
 Each stage is available as a standalone programmatic API via @reticular/speakable, or through the speakable CLI.
+For a practical walkthrough of CLI commands and options, see the Usage Guide.

 Parser

 The Parser is the entry point of the pipeline.
 It takes a raw HTML string and returns a parsed DOM document via jsdom with lenient error recovery.
-Malformed HTML is handled gracefully — the parser emits warnings but continues processing.
+Malformed HTML is handled gracefully.
+The parser emits warnings but continues processing.

 # Analyze an HTML file (default JSON output)

-import { parseHTML } from '@reticular/speakable';
+speakable page.htmlimport { parseHTML } from '@reticular/speakable';

-// Parse any HTML string — raw snippets, full pages, file contents
+// Parse any HTML string: raw snippets, full pages, file contents

 const { document, warnings } = parseHTML('<button>Submit</button>');